Can You Drink Pool Water?

 Can you drink pool water?
 The FDA says you can drink pool water as long as the chlorine levels are 4 parts per million or less.
-In order to be the safest, you should also test the water before drinking it and filter it or boil it for one minute to kill bacteria.
+In order to be as safe as possible, you can boil the water to get rid of bacteria or filter the water to get rid of the chlorine and bacteria.

 Let’s go ahead and get it out of the way from the start – no, ideally, you really should not be drinking pool water.
 At all.
 Of all the potential water sources out there, pool water is not exactly great.